 Social Media Policy

 This policy applies to all police officers, police staff, special constables, volunteers and cadets who use social media in a professional capacity to represent the Force.
-The policy can be accessed in full here.
+Read the full Social Media Policy here.

 Reporting breaches of Facebook Terms and Policies

-If you’ve seen something on Facebook that you think is wrong and breaches their terms and policies, you should contact Facebook here.
+If you’ve seen something on Facebook that you think is wrong and breaches their terms and policies, you should contact Facebook.